A.k.a.: Why writers get discouraged and give up.

-My first book, Love’s Forbidden Flower, was drafted in just over a month.
-130,000 words in about 40 days, yet it wasn’t published until nearly one year later because first drafts are always horrible.
-Not only had I written things that didn’t make sense, I had so many words that Herman Melville would have been envious.
-If anyone were to read that first draft, and Lord knows I would never let them, they would be appalled.
+The first draft of Love’s Forbidden Flower was written in about forty days; yet it wasn’t published until nearly one year later because it was horrible.
+Not only had I written things that didn’t make sense, the story contained so many words (literally over 130,000) that Herman Melville would have been envious.
+If anyone were to read that first draft, and Lord knows I would never allow it, that person would be appalled.
 It took me three attempts at playing with the voice and point of view before I was satisfied.
-Three drafts!
-Granted I didn’t rewrite the entire book each time, but one time I came pretty close.
-Eventually 130,000 words of babbling was not cut but reshaped down to 93,000.
+Yes, three drafts!
+Granted I didn’t rewrite the entire book each time, but I came pretty close.
+Eventually, 130,000 words of babbling were reshaped down to 93,000.

 The moral is to never lose faith in your abilities.
 Keep pushing.
+Keep writing.
+Keep refining!

 And when all is said and done, get that book out there!
 Hit that publish button with pride!